glpi-project/doc-agent/source/installation/index.rst

    Windows installer <windows-command-line>

-The installer integrates its native, although reduced, version of `Strawberry Perl <http://strawberryperl.com>`_.
+The installer integrates its native, although reduced but recent, version of `Strawberry Perl <https://strawberryperl.com/>`_ including recent `OpenSSL support <https://www.openssl.org/>`_.

-You can get the last `GLPI Agent installer for Microsoft Windows <https://github.com/glpi-project/glpi-agent/releases>`_.
+You can download the lastest `GLPI Agent installer here <https://github.com/glpi-project/glpi-agent/releases>`_.
 It is available for both 32 and 64 bits systems and provides a graphical interface as well as command line facilities.

-It will perform per default a graphical installation, unless you use the msiexec `/i` and `/quiet` flags calling it from command line.
-All installer parameters are described in :doc:`./windows-command-line`.
+By default, it will perform a graphical installation, unless you use the msiexec `/i` and `/quiet` options.
+All installer parameters are described in :doc:`./windows-command-line` dedicated page.

 .. note::